Intrenion/Milcraft/doctrine/strategy.md

 Move so the enemy must fight from an unstable position.

 **Outcome**
-You can gain a decision with less combat and lower cost.
+You can make a decision with less combat and lower cost.

 Chapter: Fundamentals of Strategy and Grand Strategy - The Theory of Strategy